0%

 EDOF Lenses: A Balanced Middle Ground for Everyday Life

-You won’t get full reading vision from an EDOF lens alone, but many people find they only need glasses for smaller print.
+You won’t get full reading vision from an EDOF lens alone, but many people only need glasses for very small print or long reading sessions.
+These lenses are particularly helpful for day-to-day tasks such as computer work, cooking, shopping, or DIY projects, where intermediate vision is key.

 How EDOF Lenses Work

-Instead of splitting light into different focal points (as multifocals do), EDOF lenses extend the depth of field.
+Instead of splitting light into multiple focal points like multifocals, EDOF lenses extend the depth of field.
 This gives:

 • Strong distance vision